 A lifelong fantasy for many travelers is to leave their everyday existence behind and take a trip around the world.
-Even if you are fortunate enough to have an extended amount of free time to circumnavigate the world, putting together a round-the-world itinerary can be complicated and potentially expensive.
+Even if you’re fortunate enough to have an extended amount of free time to circumnavigate the world, putting together a round-the-world itinerary can be complicated and potentially expensive.

 But let’s say you do have the time, the money, the miles, or the points to make this epic adventure a reality.
 Where do you even start?
 Is it currently possible to purchase such a ticket?

-Today you’ll discover that it’s not only possible, but it’s probably less expensive than you thought — and of course there are ways to pay for it with miles/points.
+Today you’ll discover that it’s not only possible, but it’s probably less expensive than you thought — and of course, there are even ways to pay for it with miles or points.

-You could think of this ticket as a world airline pass that allows you to build a custom itinerary of your choosing within the guidelines of the airline alliance or other provider selling you the ticket.
+You could think of this ticket as a “world airline pass” that allows you to build a custom itinerary of your choice within the guidelines of the airline alliance or another provider selling you a single ticket.

-You’ll understand more about whether a RTW ticket is right for you once we’ve explored the possibilities for purchasing a RTW ticket and some of the pros/cons of doing so.
+You’ll understand more about whether an RTW ticket is right for you once we’ve explored the possibilities for purchasing an RTW ticket and some of the pros and cons of doing so.

-Airline alliances are groups of individual airlines with formal agreements in place to cooperate with each other.
+Airline alliances are groups of individual airlines with formal agreements in place that allow cooperation with each other.
 These alliances facilitate global travel for their customers by utilizing these partnerships to create a worldwide network that connects destinations.

-Purchasing a RTW ticket from an airline alliance allows you to leverage the network of partner airlines to visit just about any part of the world, all on 1 ticket.
+Purchasing an RTW ticket from an airline alliance allows you to leverage the network of partner airlines to visit just about any part of the world, all on 1 ticket.

-Another advantage of buying a RTW ticket with an airline alliance is that when changes need to be made, the airline making those changes for you has access to view/change your entire ticket.
+Another advantage of buying an RTW ticket with an airline alliance is that when changes need to be made, the airline making those changes for you has access to view/change your entire ticket.